Equity Initiative 2020

 In light of recent events, the Writer's Ink team hopes to use our platform to bridge gaps in educational resources and promote equity in all of our work.
 In our efforts to expand our reach to underserved communities, we are holding a writing competition for high school students who qualify for free/reduced lunch.

-Calling high school students who qualify for free/reduced lunch!
+Calling high school students who qualify for free/reduced lunch and/or have been economically impacted by COVID-19!
 The first WINK Equity Initiative Writing Contest is now accepting submissions.
 Prizes offered currently include a college counseling package and $100.
 We look forward to reading your stories!

 Choose one of the following prompts: